zhtyolivia/pid-multimodal/README.md

 See [this link](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch/tags) for additional information on this docker image.

-Next, navigate to `pid-multimodal/pid_calculation` and install required packages by running the following commands:
+Next, navigate to `pid_calculation` and install required packages:
 ```
 pip install -r pid_requirement.txt
 ```